liw5589/Predict-Sign-Language-using-DNN/README.md

 #### 3. Train the csv file.
 ##### Using Tensorflow Module
 #### 4. The middle_present.py file is a file that imports the trained model and tells what type of hand gestures are entered.

+If you have any questions, please contact us by email and we will answer. liw5589@naver.com